Bradfield/algos/book/graphs/strongly-connected-components.md

 edges out to every web page that we’ve linked to.
 Then, from each of those pages, let’s again identify the hyperlinks, and use those as directed edges to another set of vertices.
 Doing this three links deep, we end up with a graph that looks like the one below.
-Slide the slider to show the graphs at greater and lesser depths.

 <style>
 .node {